junchen-deng/bioinformatics_workshop_2023/Workshop5.md

-# Workshop 5 (1st April 2021).
+# Workshop 5 (8st December 2023).
 Getting deeper into regular expressions!

 ### 5.1 Last week's REGEX exercises: how did you do?